Skip Navigation

 Itinerary

-You’ll be met on arrival at the airport and whisked to your city centre 4 star hotel – your base for the next three nights.
+You’ll be met on arrival at the airport and whisked to your city centre hotel – your base for the next three nights.

 LA has so much to offer so you’ll need to plan ahead: Santa Monica Pier at the very end of Route 66 is a must, with its vintage rides and adjacent Muscle Beach and Venice Beach, perfect for a bike ride.
 The pastel painted lifeguard huts are so iconic!